 When you try to load a webpage using a domain name, you kickstart the DNS query – the process of taking a domain name and translating it into an IP address for your web browser.

 This process is a team effort, made possible by four DNS servers working together to find the right IP address for your search.
+Name servers are usually managed by your domain name registrar or your web hosting provider.
 Introducing…

 We’ll walk you through the process of exactly how these servers work together in just a minute, but first, let’s take a look at each one in turn.